 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-It is quite pleasurable to hear of my colleague's plenary study of this new Nunavut 3000 housing plan, and most of the construction plans are broken down into regional plans, as we want to construct housing units in every Nunavut community, in various forms and designs.
+It is great to hear of my colleague's study of this new Nunavut 3000 Housing Plan.
+Most of the construction plans are broken down regionally, as we want to construct housing units in every Nunavut community, in various forms and designs.
+The first units use a different design from the later years' construction designs.

-The first units use a different design from the later years' construction designs, and we will be requesting copies of the different designs or plans from the construction companies who contract the construction of these units.
+We will be requesting copies of the different designs or plans from the construction companies who contract the construction of these units.
 We will ask for their thoughts on the different requirements, such as we need to build this many units, consisting of various bedroom sizes, such as those they would plan to build in Sanirajak.
+We would outline that we want to build those units over a 20-year period and to have the companies compete with various designs, such as different exteriors or different number of rooms, costs of construction and the like within the competition.

-We would outline that we want to build those units over a twenty-year period, and to have them companies compete with various designs, such as different exteriors or different number of rooms, costs of construction and the like within the competition.
+As well, we will review various blueprints by utilizing the services of the

-As well, we will review various blueprints by utilizing the services of NCC, for example, to show the designs of the future housing so that the various plans have certain units with these designs.
-Perhaps consisting of two blueprint designs?
+NCC, for example, to show the designs of the future housing so that the various plans have certain units with these designs, perhaps consisting of two blueprint designs.
+Back then, we used to just see a single design blueprint under the NHC by showing the planned design.
+This time, we will also search different approaches, perhaps by working in conjunction with the construction companies, to determine the lowest cost construction designs and materials.

-Back then, we used to just see a single design blueprint under NHC, by showing the planned design and this time, we will also search different approaches perhaps by working in conjunction with these companies, to determine the lowest cost construction designs and materials.
-Those are some of the issues we are looking into.
-Thank you, Mr. Speaker.
+Those are some of the issues that we are looking at, Mr. Speaker.
+Thank you.